 Tutorial : How to Draw an Aircraft Paint Scheme

 This tutorial is for those who want to design a paint scheme for their aircraft but lack the basic skills necessary to draw one.
-This tutorial will provide those basic skills needed to draw an aircraft paint scheme.
+Our goal is to show you, with step-by-step instructions, how to draw an aircraft paint scheme.

 • • • • • • • • • • • • • • • •